ABenazzou/ABenazzou/README.md

 ### Hi there 👋
-- 🔭 I’m currently working at Lear Corporation.
+- 🔭 I’m currently working at DAF Trucks.
-- 🌱 I’m currently learning more about Open Source and different domains [Data Science, Data Engineering And a little bit more about Web Development :D].
+- 🌱 I’m currently learning more about different domains [Data Science,Data Engineering,Web Development and DevOps :D].
-- 👯 I’m open for collaboration on projects that belongs to any of the above mentionned domains.
 - 📫 How to reach me: adnanbenzo194@gmail.com

 <!--